VoltRadar/poker-simulation/README.md

 # poker-simulation
-Simulation of the game Texas Hold'em Poker.
+Simulation of the game Texas Hold'em Poker using Python.
 Contains the ability to play over the internet and with AI

 WARNING: This project has very limited testing related to security of its use of web sockets.
 This was written as a school project, and may be vulnerable to seveal methods of attack.